azuoza/GCD_Project1/README.md

 Second data set
 ---------------

-The second data set was saved in the file "aver_ds.csv", in the current working directory.
+The second data set was saved in the file "aver_ds.txt", in the current working directory.

 Folowig properties was used:
 - Field separator: ;